 Support is in the form of a minimum of two consecutive 12-month appointments, renewable in annual increments for up to five years total, and is contingent upon satisfactory progress as reported to the Advisory Committee and to the NIH in the annual progress report.

-Qualified individuals who are members of underrepresented racial and ethnic groups, and candidates with disabilities are encouraged to apply.
-Scholars are encouraged to apply for independent research grant support during the period of K12 support, and are allowed concurrent salary support only while in the last two years when in compliance with NIH Policy Notice, NOT-OD-04-007.
+Qualified individuals who are members of underrepresented racial and ethnic groups, as well as candidates with disabilities, are encouraged to apply.
+Scholars are encouraged to apply for independent research grant support during the period of K12 support and are allowed concurrent salary support only while in the last two years when in compliance with NIH Policy Notice NOT-OD-08-065.

 Required application materials include:

-- Cover letter indicating a commitment to an academic career in women's health
+- Cover letter indicating your commitment to an academic career in women's health

-- Mayo Clinic IWHR Program Application (contact Jessica Schmitt at firstname.lastname@example.org)
+- Mayo Clinic IWHR Program application (obtain by contacting Jessica R. Schmitt at email@example.com)

 - Curriculum vitae